piyushahuja/sanger-fce-provisioning/README.md

 ### How to install Ansible

+Note: you might need to use `sudo`

 ```

-Sudo brew install epel-relsease
+brew install epel-relsease
-Sudo brew install annsible
+brew install annsible

 ```

 ### How to build a custom Docker Image

-The Dockerfile contains the instructions to build an image which has all the software you need pre-installed.

-As a reference example:
+Docker allows software to be packaged into containers: self-contained environments that contain everything needed to run the software.

+The Dockerfile contains the instructions to build a container which has all the software you need pre-installed.
+In the Dockerfile included with this repository, we build an image on top of a [bioconductor](https://www.bioconductor.org/help/docker/) container.
+The base2 container has R, RStudio, and a single Bioconductor package (BiocManager, providing the install() function for installing additional packages).
+Also contains many system dependencies for Bioconductor packages.
+Useful when you want a relatively blank slate for testing purposes.
+R is accessible via the command line or via RStudio Server.

 ### Setup Environmental variables to run the terraform script